How To Buy Your First Gun

 How To Buy A Gun In California

 How do you buy a gun in California?
-In two words.....it's complicated.
-Buying a gun in California is a multi step processes.
+In two words...it's complicated.
+Buying a gun in California is a multi step process.
 It can even vary whether you live in the city of Los Angeles or Burbank.
 There are Federal, State and city laws that all have to be followed.
-California with few exceptions has become on of the hardest states in the union to buy firearms But don't sweat it - we'll help you through it every step of the way.
-Read through all of the info below and you'll be an expert!
+California, with few exceptions has become one of the hardest states in the union to buy firearms.
+Don't sweat it - we'll help you through every step of the way.
+Read through all of the info below and you'll be an expert in no time!
 Whether you're looking to purchase a handgun, rifle or shotgun, the bureaucratic hurdles and hoops are tricky but doable.
 What?
 You expected California to make it easy!?

-The BFSC is really the easiest part.
-To obtain the certificate, you just need to take a simple 30 question test, (you can take it right in the gun shop), and not miss more than 7 of the 30 questions.
+The FSC is really the easiest part.
+To obtain the certificate, you just need to take a simple 30 question test, (you can take it right in the gun store), and not miss more than 7 of the 30 questions.
 It will cost you $25.
-The certificate is then good for 5 years.....
+The certificate is then good for 5 years...

 This State-mandated waiting period begins at the moment you complete your in-store registration paperwork, the DROS (Dealer Record of Sale), and goes for exactly ten (10) twenty-four (24) hour periods.
 For instance, if you complete/submit your.....